-Emergency dental care in The Netherlands is typically of high standard, with multi-lingual practitioners catering to expats, state-of-the-art clinics and transparent, consistent fee structures.
+Emergency dental care in the Netherlands is typically high-quality, with multi-lingual practitioners catering to expats, state-of-the-art clinics, and transparent fee structures.

 As a result, accessing emergency dental care in the Netherlands is usually a pretty painless experience for expats – even if the symptoms are anything but!

-Laura Scholten, PR and Marketing Executive at Lassus Tandartsen, a modern dental practice with three clinics in the Amsterdam area, shares her knowledge of emergency dental care in the Netherlands, along with tips on what to expect if you’re faced with an emergency of this kind.
+Laura Scholten, PR and Marketing Executive at Lassus Tandartsen, a dental practice with three clinics around Amsterdam, shares her knowledge of emergency dental care in the Netherlands, along with tips on what to expect if you have an emergency of this kind.